Renewals

 Change Registration Class

-Current Full registrants may apply to change their registration class from Full to Non-Practising according to the College Bylaws.
+Current Full registrants, who wish to apply to change their registration class from Full to Non-Practising, must ensure their applications are received by the College no later than March 31, 2026.